Satellite Boy:"The people are the land"

-David Gulpilil has been a stalwart in Australian films including Ten Canoes, The Proposition, The Tracker, Storm Boy and Crocodile Dundee.
+Dalaithngu has been a stalwart in Australian films including Ten Canoes, The Proposition, The Tracker, Storm Boy and Crocodile Dundee.
 He is embedded in the Australian film landscape.

 Satellite Boy gets to the heart and soul of what it is to be one with the land.
 The landscape is the star and the people are the land.